jslone/CudaRaytracer/index.md

 ### Get excited for:
 * Bounding interval hierarchies to ammortize the cost of intersections from linear to logarithmic time
-* Adaptive thread-block assignment of rays
+* Adaptive GPU thread-block assignment of rays

 # Sneak Peek - Cornell Box Renders